TeleDevs/SMQG-Server/README.md

 ## Requirements

 Functional requirements:
-- FR.01 The system must persist the receveived endpoint data.
+- FR.01 The system application must persist the receveived endpoint data.
-- FR.02 The system must have a graphic interface to show the statistics of the endpoint data.
+- FR.02 The system application must have a graphic interface to show the statistics of the endpoint data.

 Non-functional requirements:
-- NFR.01 The persistence must be implemented with MySQL.
+- NFR.01 The user must be connected to the Internet to access the application GUI (graphic user interface).
-- NFR.02 The graphic interface must be implemented with Grafana.
-- NFR.03 The gateway must be implemented with Raspberry PI 3.